CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 Jet Clustering Algorithms

 Most jet algorithms at hadron colliders use a so-called “clustering sequence”.
 This is essentially a pairwise examination of the input four vectors.
 If the pair satisfy some criteria, they are merged.
-The process is repeated until the entire list of constituents is exhausted.
+The process is repeated until the entire list of particles is exhausted.

 These algorithms follow this recipe: